PostHog/posthog.com/contents/apps/google-pub-sub-connector/docs.md

 ---

 ## What does the Google Cloud Pub/Sub app do?
 This app sends events from PostHog to a [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/) topic when they are ingested.
+It's [used by teams such as Vendasta](https://posthog.com/customers/vendasta).

 ## How do I install the Google Cloud Pub/Sub app?